tomwolfe/metamorphic-core/CONTRIBUTING.md

 **Validation:**

 *   Before submitting a pull request that modifies `ROADMAP.json`, please ensure that your changes are valid JSON and conform to the structure described above.
 You can use a JSON validator (many are available online) to check the syntax.
 The CI build includes similar validation, but it's always best to catch errors early.
-*   After modifying `ROADMAP.json`, run `python scripts/generate_roadmap_md.py` locally to generate the `ROADMAP.md` file and visually inspect the output for any formatting issues or errors.